jayprajapati009/ros1_bridge_tutorial/README.md

 git clone https://github.com/ros2/ros1_bridge.git
 ```

-Before building the ROS 1 bridge, ensure that everything else is built using standard Colcon arguments.
-It is not recommended to have the ROS 1 environment sourced during this step, as doing so can add additional libraries to the path and potentially cause conflicts.
-Building your ROS 2 workspace without sourcing ROS 1 environment variables will help maintain a clean and isolated environment for your ROS 2 packages.
+Before building the ROS1 bridge, ensure that everything else is built using standard Colcon arguments.
+It is not recommended to have the ROS1 environment sourced during this step, as doing so can add additional libraries to the path and potentially cause conflicts.
+Building your ROS 2 workspace without sourcing ROS1 environment variables will help maintain a clean and isolated environment for your ROS 2 packages.

 ```sh
 cd ~/bridge_ws